sguir/ppgcourse/exercise_BP.md

 * Remember that this model is recommended when the number of populations is small (e.g.,  8) and/or when populations are highly differentiated.
 * The importance sampling algorithm relies on approximations to estimate the regression coefficients (do not sample them from the posterior distribution and hence, the model should be run 3-5 times with different seeds to check consistency across runs).
 * The median of beta among the runs can be taken as the estimate beta parameter.
-* Bayes factor importance sampling (BFis) and the approximated Bayesian P-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable.
-And as the XtX statistic in the CORE model, they should be calibrated.
+* Bayes factor importance sampling (BFis) and the approximated Bayesian P-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable and as the XtX statistic in the CORE model, they should be calibrated.
 * Note that unlike the other models (AUX, AUX-LD, STDmcmc), this model calculates the covariance matrix (omega) and the correlation parameter (beta) at the same time.

 To run this model with allele data you will need:
 * The number of populations in the analysis (```-npop flag```)
-* The genotype file (hgdp.geno): the genotypes for each SNP and population.
+* The genotype file (hgdp.geno in PPG_BP_2019/input_data/): the genotypes for each SNP and population.
 In rows, the SNPs “sorted if possible”.
 In columns: populations.
 Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile flag```).
-* The covariates file (covariates): In rows, the covariates.
+* The covariates file (covariates in PPG_BP_2019/input_data/): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile flag```).
 * To specify if you want to scale covariables (```-scalecov flag```)
 * A prefix to name the output (```-outprefix flag```)